nubz/gds-validation/readme.md

 }

 interface FieldsMap {
-  [key: string]: FieldObject
+  [key: FieldKey]: FieldObject
 }

+type FieldKey = String // the id of a field, this should match any HTML input name in templates

 interface FieldObject {
   type: 'date' | 'currency' | 'enum' | 'optionalString' | 'nonEmptyString' | 'number' | 'file' | 'array'
-  name: String
-  validValues?: Array<String> // for use if type === 'enum' or `array`, value of enum will be compared to values listed here matches?: Array<String> // value of input (can be any string type) must be in this list matchingExclusions?: Array<String> // value of input (can be any string type) must not be in this list noMatchText?: String // for use in error message to describe what the input is matched against - defaults to `our records` if missing includeIf?: (data: Payload) => Boolean // field will not be validate if returns false e.g. data => data.otherField === 'Yes' regex?: RegExp exactLength?: Number minLength?: Number maxLength?: Number inputType?: 'characters' | 'digits' | 'numbers' | 'letters and numbers' | 'letters' // any description of permitted keys numberMin?: Number numberMax?: Number currencyMin?: Number currencyMax?: Number currencyMaxField?: String // a description of the max (optional) that will be used in error message e.g. 'half the amount of the other field' getMaxCurrencyFromField?: String | Function<(data: Payload) => Number> // String should be the key of another field and function can be anything e.g. data => parseFloat(data.otherField) / 2 to say cannot be more than half the value of 'otherField' afterFixedDate?: Date // iso format string e.g. 2021-04-01 beforeFixedDate?: Date afterDateField?: (data: Payload) => Date // define function to grab value of field e.g. data => data.afterField
+  name: String // the description of the field for use in messages, in GDS templates this represents [whatever it is] placeholders validValues?: Array<String> // for use if type === 'enum' or `array`, value of enum will be compared to values listed here matches?: Array<String> // value of input must be in this list matchingExclusions?: Array<String> // value of input must not be in this list noMatchText?: String // for use in error message to describe what the input is matched against - defaults to `our records` if missing includeIf?: (data: Payload) => Boolean // field will not be validate if returns false e.g. data => data.otherField === 'Yes' regex?: RegExp exactLength?: Number // number of characters long minLength?: Number // number of characters long maxLength?: Number // number of characters long inputType?: 'characters' | 'digits' | 'numbers' | 'letters and numbers' | 'letters' // any description of permitted keys min?: FieldKey | Number | Function<(data: Payload) => Number> // supported by number and currency field types, if a FieldKey is used then the value stored in that field will be used, if a number is used then that is the amount, if a function is used it must return a number e.g. data => parseFloat(data.otherField) / 2 max?: FieldKey | Number | Function<(data: Payload) => Number> // supported by number and currency field types minDescription?: String // optional description of the minimum amount e.g. 'half the amount of the other field' or 'the value you entered in least you can spend' maxDescription?: String // optional description of the maximum amount e.g. 'the amount you have in the bank' or 'the value you entered in the most you can spend' afterFixedDate?: Date // iso format string e.g. 2021-04-01 beforeFixedDate?: Date afterDateField?: (data: Payload) => Date // define function to grab value of field e.g. data => data.afterField